Switzerland’s wines are unknown worldwide but it’s well-worth uncorking the Swiss wine world, including their 40 indigenous, rare grape varieties.

 Anyone who wishes to enjoy the range of top Swiss wines cannot avoid visiting Switzerland; vineyards here export only 1–2% of Swiss wines.
 Small Swiss vineyards and steep hillside locations limit production; as a result, the focus is on quality rather than quantity.
 Here you can learn about the top Swiss wines you should try and the best Swiss wine regions to visit.

 What better way to complement these Swiss wines than bringing restaurant-quality food into the comfort of your own home?
 HelloFresh provides fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from Switzerland and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh

 The wines of German-speaking Switzerland

-The wines of German-speaking Switzerland on a small scale distinguish themselves in the same way as Swiss wines do in general: the prevailing soil types – in the Jura Arch chalky, in the Mittelland predominantly rich in molasses and slate, in the Bündner Herrschaft, scree – produce wines of exceptional variety.
+The wines of German-speaking Switzerland distinguish themselves in the same way as Swiss wines do in general: by prevailing soil types.
+In the Jura Arch chalky, in the Mittelland predominantly rich in molasses and slate, in the Bündner Herrschaft, scree – produce wines of exceptional variety.